 About our advisory services.
 We act in our capacity as an investment adviser when you open an advisory account and, for a separate advisory fee as discussed below, we provide investment advice, manage investment portfolios in your advisory account and offer financial planning services.

 Our principal advisory services involve providing discretionary investment advice, whereby we will have discretion to decide which investments to buy or sell for your account.
-We offer a broad range of securities products, including: equity securities, corporate and government debt securities, securities options, money market funds and private placement securities representing interests in affiliated and unaffiliated alternative investment vehicles.
+We offer a broad range of securities products, including, but not limited to; equity securities, corporate and government debt securities, securities options, money market funds and private placement securities representing interests in affiliated and unaffiliated alternative investment vehicles.
 We offer two types of discretionary advisory programs:

 - Betterment Wrap Fee Program.
 Through our partnership with Betterment LLC (“Betterment”), we offer a cost-effective alternative to the Fully Managed Discretionary Program.
 The Betterment Wrap Fee Program is a fully-automated investment advisory services where Betterment will serve as the exclusive sub-advisor and provide ancillary custody and brokerage services, for an all-inclusive “wrap” fee.
 Betterment is sometimes called a “robo-advisor” because it is an online wealth management service that provides fully-automated, algorithm-based portfolio management advice based on a client’s responses to screening questions and other information the client provides.
 You may, as permitted by Betterment, impose reasonable restrictions on Betterment’s ongoing management of your assets.